Meet the team

 Associate Professor Michael Heitzmann

-Leader Research Program 4 – Design and Integration
+Program Leader, Research Program 4 – Design and Integration

 Michael is the Co-Director of the Centre for Advanced Materials Processing and Manufacturing at The University of Queensland.